Mixon's 3 TDs pace Bengals in 33-25 win over Jaguars

-CINCINNATI (AP) -- Joe Mixon ran for 151 yards and two touchdowns and caught Joe Burrow's pass for another score as the Cincinnati Bengals rolled up 505 yards to beat the Jacksonville Jaguars 33-25 Sunday for their first win of the season.

-The Bengals (1-2-1) worked around their recent offensive line problems and Mixon broke through with his first big game of the season, which opened up the field for Burrow to hit some big passes.
-The Heisman Trophy-winning rookie was sharp again, throwing for 300 yards and the touchdown to Mixon, but also made significant mistakes.
+The Bengals (1-2-1) rolled up 505 yards of offense, working through or around some of their recent offensive line problems to get their first win.
+Getting the running game unstuck allowed some better looks downfield for Burrow, who became the first rookie in NFL history to throw for 300 or more yards in three consecutive games.

+The Heisman Trophy winner completed 25 of 36 attempts for exactly 300 yards and the touchdown to Mixon.

-After being hit 18 times and sacked eight times last week in the 23-23 tie against the Philadelphia last week, Burrow went about his business without much trouble from the Jaguars pass rush.
+After being hit 18 times and sacked eight times in a 23-23 tie against Philadelphia last week, Burrow went about his business without much trouble from the Jaguars' pass rush.
+He was sacked once.

+''The O-line played really, really well today,'' Burrow said. ''They've taken a lot of heat the last couple weeks, and I was super happy for those guys to have the game they did today and they're going to continue to build on it.
+I know they are.''

+Gardner Minshew was able to put up some good numbers, too, going 27 for 40 for 351 yards and two touchdowns for Jacksonville (1-3).

-But the start was inauspicious for Cincinnati.
-After linebacker Jordan Evans intercepted a tipped Gardner Minshew pass, the Bengals started on Jacksonville's 40 and got nowhere, Burrow overthrowing an open A.J.
+The start was inauspicious for Cincinnati.
+After linebacker Jordan Evans intercepted a tipped Minshew pass, the Bengals started on Jacksonville's 40 and got nowhere, with Burrow overthrowing an open A.J.
 Green on third down.

-Late in the first quarter Burrow had a 16-yard touchdown pass to Tyler Boyd negated by a holding penalty, settling for Randy Bullock's a 35-yard field goal instead.
+Late in the first quarter, Burrow had a 16-yard touchdown pass to Tyler Boyd negated by a holding penalty and the Bengals settled for Randy Bullock's 35-yard field goal.
 Then, looking at third-and goal from the Jacksonville 1, Burrow threw one up for grabs and was intercepted by linebacker Myles Jack in the end zone.

 REVOLVING KICKERS

 Aldrick Rosas was added to the Jacksonville roster from the practice squad after the team ran out of kickers.
 Josh Lambo (hip) is on injured reserve, and rookie Brandon Wright was waived after straining his right hamstring in a Week 3 loss to Miami.
-Stephen Hauschka was signed Monday but was on the inactive list because of soreness.
+Stephen Hauschka was signed Monday but was inactive because of soreness.
 Rosas, who was cut by the New York Giants in the summer, was added Saturday.
-He missed a 48-yard field goal in the first quarter but converted on four others, including a 50-yarder in the second half.
+He missed a 48-yard attempt in the first quarter but converted on four others, including a 50-yarder in the second half.

 INJURIES